miteshksingh/InterviewPrep-101/SystemDesign/8_SQLvsNoSQL.md

 #### Key Value Stores
 Data is stored in an array of key-value pairs.
-Ex - Redis, DynamoDB
+Ex - Redis, DynamoDB Generally maintain a certain a number of replicas to offer reliability Deletes don't get applied instantly to support undeleting for certain days

 #### Document Databases
 Data is stored in documents.
 Group of documents is collections.
 Each document can have an entirely different structure.